Hard Copy (TV program): 1992 Elton John lawsuit

-1994 Simpsons episode
+Simpsons spoof

-On November 27, 1994, FOX aired an episode of The Simpsons entitled "Homer Badman".
-When Homer takes babysitter Ashley Grant home from babysitting their kids, he is assumed to commit sexual harassment though in reality he is trying to eat a rare piece of Gummy candy.
-The entire incident devolves into a media frenzy complete with a standoff.
-To make matters worse, Dennis Franz voiced himself playing Homer in a TV movie.
+Fox aired The Simpsons episode "Homer Badman" on November 27, 1994.
+After Homer is mistakenly embroiled in a local scandal, the entire incident devolves into a media frenzy.
 As a result, Homer takes part in a Hard Copy-like show called Rock Bottom.
-However, the show distorts Homer's case and it takes public-access television and aid from Groundskeeper Willie, who was filming in the area at the time of the incident, to clear Homer's name.
-The episode ended with Rock Bottom giving a series of corrections.
+The show distorts Homer's case and it takes public-access television, and aid from Groundskeeper Willie, to clear Homer's name.
+The episode ended with Rock Bottom issuing a series of corrections.

 1996 celebrity boycott

 In 1996, actor George Clooney began a public boycott of both Hard Copy and Paramount's celebrity news show Entertainment Tonight after Hard Copy violated a six-month agreement not to air segments about Clooney by airing footage of Clooney and then-girlfriend Celine Balitran on the set of the film Batman & Robin.
-Other celebrities supporting the boycott including Whoopi Goldberg, Madonna, and Steven Spielberg.
+Other celebrities supporting the boycott included Whoopi Goldberg, Madonna, and Steven Spielberg.
 Paramount eventually agreed to modify the way that both shows gathered information for their stories.
 They also agreed not to air "unauthorized footage" of celebrities or "footage that is known to have been obtained illegally."